 You can learn more about laws applicable to racial discrimination in the workplace here.

-Remember, at both the federal and state level, deadlines are a key consideration.
-There are often strict timelines for reporting and filing claims of racial discrimination, so if you feel you have been discriminated against, do not hesitate to contact an employment attorney in your area to discuss your situation.
-You can begin the process with a free initial claim review.
+Remember, at both the federal and state levels, deadlines are a key consideration.
+There are often strict timelines for reporting and filing claims of racial discrimination, so if you believe you've been discriminated against, don't hesitate to contact an employment attorney in your area to discuss your situation.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.